ShorelineCrypto/nengcoin/doc/android_mining_Userland_arm64/README.md

  hlu@localhost:~/newenglandcoin_v1.4.0_u16_arm64$ ./newenglandcoin-qt &
 ```
 Above in linux desktop terminal will pop android phone NENG QT wallet in linux desktop remotely.

+## optional - Fix the phone IP address at home LAN

+If you have a router at home environment with wifi connection to the phone for android mining, you will realize that the phone IP address is constantly changing for each time to come home with wifi connection.
+You should be able to get a fixed IP address through your router setup so that you do not need to find out IP address each time to try the ssh login.

+Take NETGEAR router as example, after intranet admin login into web, say 192.168.1.1 as example, "ADVANCED" -> "WPS Wizard" -> "LAN Setup" -> "ADD", you can add a device mainly based on MAC address and assign that MAC address with an IP, say "192.168.1.98" in our case.
+Apply and restart the router.
+Now reconnect phone wifi, you will get a fixed IP address on the phone no matter what.
+To avoid conflict with other electronic devices at home, try to pick large IP number, say 98 last digits.
+Other router vendors may have different lay out of admin web menu setup, but should have similar feature of allowing you to assign a fixed LAN internal IP address for the phone based on MAC address.